Luxury Everest Base Camp Trekkers on a scenic Himalayan trail with snow-covered Ama Dablam Mountain and prayer flags under a bright blue sky

 Thag said, it doesn’t mean you can’t trek in other seasons.
 We’d absolutely love to guide you through any season.
 Please note that we may need to modify accommodations or helicopter support in both winter and summer.

 You should book in advance if you want to trek during peak seasons.
 Luxury lodges fill up fast, so we book months in advance.
-Early planning ensures accommodations with an early bird discount.
+Early planning ensures accommodations at an early-bird discount.

 Related Article: Best Time for the Everest Base Camp Trek